monochromec/RedisDemo1/README.md

 - I wanted something compact which can easily be installed on a mobile device with limited resources in terms of CPU power and memory,
 - Standard build environment integration is a must, so availablity in the standard Maven repositories is a prerequisite (including Android Studio!),
 - The API should simple and easy to learn, so I favoured Jedis instead of more powerful but complex APIs such as Lettuce.
-I created this sample code to provide a shorter learning curve than the most of the examples you can find on the Internet.

 Caveat: This code comes as it is.
 No effort has been made to finish and polish this code base for production deployment (for example, error checking and logging is virtually non-existent).
 Also commenting could be vastly improved.
 Proceed at your own risk :-) and enjoy learning and playing with it.